cloudmesh-project/cloudmesh.word2vec/README.md

 reasons like failed to shh, hadoop not available etc

-2. If the run script fails due to spark memory errors, you can modify the spark memory setting in `code/config.properties` push the code to a git feature branch for example `spark_test`.
-Modify `word2vec_setup.yaml` git section `version=master` to point to `spark_test` branch and execute the run script.
+2. If the run script fails due to spark memory errors, you can modify the spark memory setting in `ansible-word2vec/setupvariables.yml` execute `ansible-word2vec/word2vec_cleanup.yaml` and `ansible-word2vec/run.sh` script.

+3. To test intermediate code changes, you can push the code to a git feature branch for example `spark_test`.
+Modify `word2vec_setup.yaml` git section `version=master` to point to `spark_test` branch and execute the `ansible-word2vec/run.sh` script.

-3. If hadoop goes into safe mode, goto the cluster namenode and execute
+4. If hadoop goes into safe mode, goto the cluster namenode and execute
 ```sh
     /opt/hadoop$ bin/hadoop dfsadmin -safemode leave
 ```